 The drop cable normally enters the premises and completes the network at the ONU/ONT.
 This means the ONU is usually the only part of an FTTP deployment that the customer sees.
 It converts optical signals to the electrical domain, manages the connection to shared PON and provides outputs to devices such as TV, broadband connectivity, and plain telephony.

 This general layout of PON FTTP networks is likely to persist for some time.
-However, as discussed in another blog, wavelength selective filters will be utilised in NGPON2, altering things slightly.
-And, whatever new developments there are, most items will get ever smaller.
+However, as discussed in another blog, wavelength selective filters will be utilized in NGPON2, altering things slightly.
 Whatever your role in deploying fiber, having an overview of the whole network helps.
-By understanding the bigger picture, you can make more informed choices when planning and installing the last drop to ensure it is successful, reliable and cost-effective.
+By understanding the bigger picture, you can make more informed choices when planning and installing the last drop to ensure it's successful, reliable and cost-effective.